R2U2/r2u2/monitors/rust/docs/user/configuration.md

 If these numbers must be adjusted, it is most consistent to do so in the `bounds.rs` file or overwrite values in parent application, e.g., include something like
 ```
 [env]
-R2U2_MAX_SPECS = { value = "1024", force = true }
+R2U2_MAX_OUTPUT_VERDICTS = { value = "1024", force = true }
 ```
 in `.cargo/config.toml`.

 ### Array Extents

+`R2U2_MAX_OUTPUT_VERDICTS`
+: Maximum number of output verdicts that can be returned at a single timestamp : Default: 256

+`R2U2_MAX_OUTPUT_CONTRACTS`
+: Maximum number of output contract statuses that can be returned at a single timestamp : Default: 256

 `R2U2_MAX_SPECS`
-: Maximum number of instructions that will be read from a specification binary.
+: Maximum number of specifications being monitored
 : Default: 256

 `R2U2_MAX_SIGNALS`
-: Size of incoming signal vector, i.e., maximum number of signals.
+: Maximum number of input signals
 : Default: 256

 `R2U2_MAX_ATOMICS`
-: Size of atomic vector, i.e., maximum number of Booleans passed from the front-end (AT or BZ) to the temporal logic engine : Default: 256
+: Maximum number of Booleans passed from the front-end (booleanizer or directly loaded atomics) to the temporal logic engine : Default: 256

 `R2U2_MAX_BZ_INSTRUCTIONS`
-: Size of value buffer, used as working memory by BZ front end.
+: Maximum number of booleanizer instructions
 : Default: 256

 `R2U2_MAX_TL_INSTRUCTIONS`
-: Size of value buffer, used as working memory by TL front end.
+: Maximum number of temporal logic instructions
 : Default: 256

 ### Memory Sizing

-`R2U2_TOTAL_QUEUE_MEM`
+`R2U2_TOTAL_QUEUE_SLOTS`
-: Number of SCQ slots for both future-time and past-time reasoning : Default: 2048
+: Total number of SCQ slots for both future-time and past-time reasoning : Default: 2048

 ### Numeric Parameters